 For example: the F-35 has two scoops located in the wing/fuselage to provide nacelle bay ventilation

 The biggest contributors of signature in mid-infrared wavelength on a jet aircraft is their exhaust fumes, reduction of exhaust temperature as little as 100 degrees can reduce aircraft infrared emission by more than haft

-One very common misconception about jet engine and infrared signature is : an engine with higher thrust will always have higher infrared signature ,however that is an inaccurate assumption.
-To understand why, let look at the design of a turbojet engine
+One very common misconception about jet engine and infrared signature is : an engine with higher thrust will always have a higher infrared signature, however that is an inaccurate assumption.
+It is entirely possible to have higher IR signature with lower thrust value.

 Using high bypass engine is not the only method of reducing exhaust temperature, however.
 Modern stealth aircraft also use exotic engines nozzles that either long and flat or with the serrated pattern so that exhaust fumes become unstable and mixed quicker with cool ambient air .As a result, the heat will be dissipated rapidly.
 In some aircraft, there are spacing between nozzle plates linked to cooling vents to help reduce the temperature of outer nozzle surface

 - F-117 and B-2 have flat exhaust nozzles